 During 2016, I had the opportunity to serve as a member of a Blue Ribbon Panel on dental sedation safety for the Texas State Board of Dental Examiners.
 This experience gave me the opportunity to evaluate what happens in dental offices when things go wrong.
 I try my best to use this information to optimize the care and safety of patient care in my office.
 I also speak of this subject to other doctors to try and help their patient care as well.
 Patient safety is very much a team approach!

 Many of you may also be aware that I’ve done additional training to help optimize the patient experience.
 This can also have a significant impact on safety.
 I have completed a two year Fellowship in Integrative Medicine through the University of Arizona School of Medicine.
 One of the benefits of my fellowship training there is that it has given me the ability to utilize various non-pharmacological techniques to improve patient safety and comfort.
 We know that there are side effects with all medications and my goal as a surgeon is to make a procedure as safe and comfortable as possible while minimizing the medications that I use.
 Many of the negative outcomes involving sedation in a dental office are caused by higher dosages of sedation drugs.
 Unfortunately, as the dosages go up so do the complications.
 I have taken a multifaceted approach in my office to do what we can prior to the procedure to decrease the need for higher medications.
 Several of these approaches deal with decreasing preoperative stress.
 One simple example may involve specific breathing techniques to help alleviate stress and the increased sympathetic discharge that is taking place.
 Higher dosages of medications are often needed to blunt this “fight or flight” reaction if it is not reduced in other ways.
-Other approaches, especially for younger patients may involve a specific speaking style and word selection that utilizes my training through the American Society of Clinical Hypnosis to improve safety and comfort.
 I try to have a variety of “tools in my toolbox” to customize my approach for each individual patient.
 Every patient is different and I certainly feel the same about managing their anesthesia requirements.

 I hope that you find this information helpful and allow you and your staff to help to reassure your patients.